renepromesse/sunshine/README.md

 ![image](https://user-images.githubusercontent.com/69194903/135774490-4f55773f-d79f-415d-8272-d96aff9e75b9.png)
 - under `More` section, the user will be able to view different data graphed on the chart including (the temperature, precipitation and sky clearness)

+</br></br></br>
-**I love software engineering, care about the world, and am always thinking/looking for ideas/solutions that can be implemented to improve this life of ours.
+**I love software engineering, care about the world, and am always </br>
+thinking/looking for ideas/solutions that can be implemented to improve this life of ours.</br>
-Participating in a hackathon like Nasa space apps was not only enjoyable but also another opportunity to contribute to our great society.
-Thanks for your help and even after this hackathon I will continue to improve this app and even host it on Play Store so that it can be reached by many people. 💪️🚀️😍️ I'm learning threejs, and hope my next project will take us back on the moon 😊️ **
+Participating in a hackathon like Nasa space apps was not only enjoyable but </br>
+also another opportunity to contribute to our great society.
+Thanks for your help and even after this hackathon </br>
+I will continue to improve this app and even host it on Play Store so that it can be reached by many people. 💪️🚀️😍️ </br>
+I'm learning threejs, and hope my next project will take us back on the moon 😊️ **